This is not the elevator featured in the article

 While the cause of the accident is still unknown, the resulting speed of the elevator is known as “ascending car over-speed.”
 Essentially, something caused the car to trip a mechanism which then causes the elevator to shoot upwards to the top of the shaft.
 In this case, the elevator should have slowed once it reached the top instead of crashing into the top of the shaft.

 Courthouse officials have assured the public that nothing like this will ever happen again, claiming that they are installing new “rope handrails” in the elevators and “investigating” the cause of the accident.
-The Owens family has filed a lawsuit against the Philadelphia Municipality Authority, the company hired by Philadelphia to maintain the building and the elevator company.
-While litigation is still pending close to two years later, it will likely be decided soon.
-All parties have denied liability, but are employing stall tactics to push the litigation back.
-This is done in hopes that the Owens family will have to take a settlement, rather than wait for the case to be fully litigated.
+The Owens family has filed a lawsuit against the Philadelphia Municipality Authority, the company hired by Philadelphia to maintain the building, and the elevator company.
+As of 2020, all parties have denied liability and the case is pending litigation.
 As the case progresses, we will be sure to update this article with more information.

-The Sternberg Injury Law Firm assists those that were the victim of accidents.
-Our Lawyers are proficient in personal Injury law and know what tactics to utilize to increase the chances of obtaining a higher compensation.
+The Sternberg Injury Law Firm assists those that were the victim of accidents, including elevator mishaps.
+Our attorneys are proficient in personal Injury law and know what tactics to utilize to increase the chances of obtaining a higher compensation.
 Our firm accepts cases all over New York, including Glen Oaks, Manorville, and Riverhead.
-We offer a free consultation, and when contacted we will let you know how our firm can be of assitance.
-We only charge after winning your case, so you have nothing to lose by reaching out to us.
+We offer a complimentary consultation, and when contacted we will let you know how our firm can be of assistance.
+Our firm only charges after winning your case, so you have nothing to lose by reaching out to us.
 We can be contacted by phone, email, and website submission.